sn-lab/MouseGoggles/Versions/EyeTrack/1.1/Parts, Assembly, and Installation README.md

 ### Install the camera driver and software

 - Start the Raspberry Pi and connect to the internet.
-   - to connect to a wireless internet network, you will first be asked to set your Wifi country
+   - to connect to a wireless internet network, you will first be asked to set your wireless LAN country

 - Open up the command terminal and enter each line, one at a time: (scroll to see the full line)